vbalnt/tfeat/README.md

 ```bash
 sh get_nets.sh
 ```
-##  [New] Example usage - PyTorch
+##  [New] Training code - PyTorch

 Example on how to use and train the network using Pytorch can be found [here](https://github.com/edgarriba/examples/tree/master/triplet)

+## Example usage and training code- torch

+Example on how to use the TFeat descriptor in Torch can be found [here](https://github.com/vbalnt/pnnet/blob/master/eval.lua) More information and the full training code can be found in the [pnnet repository](https://github.com/vbalnt/pnnet)

-## Example usage - Tensorflow
+## Example usage and training code - Tensorflow

 Example on how to use and train the network using Tensorflow can be found [here](https://github.com/vbalnt/tfeat/tree/master/tensorflow)

 **NOTE:** the current version doesn't converge as expected.
 We highly recommend to use Pytorch version in order to reproduce the paper results.

-## Example usage - torch

-Example on how to use the TFeat descriptor in Torch can be found [here](https://github.com/vbalnt/pnnet/blob/master/eval.lua)

-## Example usage - python
+## Example usage - object tracking in video from image template
 [tfeat_demo.py](tfeat_demo.py) shows how to use the TFeat descriptor using python and openCV.

 To use TFeat to detect an object `object_img.png` in a video `input_video.webm` using feature point matching